aldo-222/Restaurant-Data-Analysis-Tokyo/README.md

 ## Based on real sales data and in-store experience, this project uses structured analysis to identify insights, patterns, customer behavior, and actionable strategies to increase profitability.
 ## Thinking Through Data
 The environment is rich: customers can order individual items, pick a set-course menu, or choose from different types of nomihoudai plans.
-At first glance, it's just variety, but behind I saw a question worth exploring:
+At first glance, it's just variety, but behind it I saw a question worth exploring:
 How does business performance shift when we analyze it strategically.
 What I wanted to understand:
 - What truly holds up the business (economic contribution)
 - What hidden customer behaviors emerge when pricing structures change (nomihoudai)
-- Do set courses really help the business, or are they just a comftable option?
+- Do set courses really help the business, or are they just a comfortable option?
 - And how to segment products in a way that drives action

 To explore these, I divided the dataset into three groups and created decision-oriented tools: a matrix, a pareto chart, an attraction index and simulations tied to real scenarios.